 Unconditional promises to give are periodically reviewed to estimate an allowance for doubtful accounts.
 Management estimates the allowance by review of historical experience and a specific review of collections trends that differ from scheduled collections on individual promises.
-As of December 31, 2022, management has determined any allowance would be immaterial.
+For the year ended December 31, 2023, bad debt was \$100,000.